Australian Screen Editors: Guild structure

 The ASE has an executive committee based in Sydney (New South Wales) and sub committees in Melbourne (Victoria), Brisbane (Queensland),Perth (Western Australia) and Adelaide (South Australia), who meet monthly to discuss issues and organise events such as talks by industry professionals, technical events and screenings.

 Resources

 ASE owns and operates both "Editsearch", an online based bulletin board for ASE members providing information on editorial related jobs, and a mentor scheme, where younger or less experienced members can gain work experience with senior industry professionals.
 In addition, ASE also provides a wealth of resources such as an online forum, technical articles and information about Australian editing culture as well as the history of editing.
 A newsletter is also published quarterly and distributed to members.

 Awards

 ASE awards and accreditation nights are held annually in Sydney.
 Eligible members are presented with their ASE accreditation during this ceremony.

-The ASE Award itself is called an "Ellie" and resembles a small bronze Elephant with its trunk up and the winning film as a rubber stamp on the bottom.
-It is presented in the following eleven categories:
+The ASE Award itself is called an "Ellie" and is a crystal rectangle with a corner that has been "cut" off.
+The front of the award an engraving of an elephant with the winners information engraved on its side.
+The elephant is a reference to the previous award that was an elephant cast in solid bronze.

+It is presented in the following thirteen categories: